BekahHW/Moms-Learn-Tech/Contributing.md

 Make an individual pull request for each suggestion.
 The pull request and commit should have a useful title.
 For example, in the category for conference funding,  you might have:  [Conference Funding]: full funding opportunities for women attending X conference.

-Thanks again for your contribution to the repo and to moms out there learning to code!
+Thanks again for your contribution to the repo and to moms out there learning or returning to tech!